rokath/rokath/README.md

 * The **auto-formatting** as languge part is very comfortable.
     * This allows a bunch of helper tools.
 * A **testing environment** comes with the language.
 Fuzzying is supported.
-    * Simply create `my_test.go` files inside your Gp package and run `go test ./...` in the project root.
+    * Simply create `my_test.go` files inside your Go package and run `go test ./...` in the project root.
 * You get a **stand-alone runnable** without libraries dependencies.
     * No *missing library* anymore.
     * No *install ...* before running an executable.